feld/chatmail-cookbook/README.md

 The HTML templates have had a few tweaks.
 The QR code is generated with a different tool and doesn't embed the Deltachat logo.
 Otherwise it's mostly the same.

-It does not check or report the DNS records you're supposed to set.
-It's possible to get Chef to construct the values and print them out for your reference, but I didn't do that yet.
+It does not validate DNS records, but it does print out a sample zone file which should be accurate for your deployment.
+This file can also be found at **/tmp/chatmail.zone** on the server.

 ## Warranty